 individual components thereof,

-in nominal terms exclusive of GST for the supply of a gas distribution service.
+posted in nominal terms exclusive of GST for the supply of a gas distribution service, and must include any posted discount taken up by consumers.

-In this clause,
+In this clause-,

-'quantities' means the amounts supplied (other than forecast) of gas distribution services corresponding to the extent practicable to prices.
+'quantities' means the amounts supplied (other than forecast) of gas distribution services corresponding to the extent practicable to prices, expressed in units of kWh, day or other unit applicable to such supply; and

+'posted discount' means a discount to charges payable for the supply of gas distribution services-

+that is offered by a GDB in a published tariff schedule; and

+the take-up of which is determined by consumers.

 Pass-through costs